 Cain said to the Lord: “My punishment is too great to bear.
 Look, you have now banished me from the ground.
 I must avoid you and be a constant wanderer on the earth.
 Anyone may kill me at sight.”Genesis 4:13-14

-Here Cain is afraid that other people, outside of Eden, will see him and kill him.
+Here Cain is afraid that other people, outside of his immediate family, will see him and kill him.
 This indicates that there are people outside of Eden.
 It is also important to note that God acknowledges this concern by marking Cain so that others will know not to touch him.
 When Cain leaves Eden he goes to the land of Nod, takes a wife, and begins his lineage.